-If you have an at-fault accident, ticket, reckless driving violation, or DWI on your record, MetLife could be a better choice than Infinity.
-Every insurance company will handle driving offenses differently, so always do your due diligence and compare quotes to understand which insurance company suits you.
+If you're carrying an at-fault accident, speeding ticket, reckless driving citation, or DUI on your résumé, MetLife could be a better choice than Infinity.
+Each insurer will handle driving offenses differently, so it's worth comparing quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$2,598||$5,774|

 Insurers rely on a driver's age to outline risk potential, assigning rates accordingly.
 Insurance is typically expensive for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for middle-aged drivers.
 Since each insurance company rates age brackets uniquely, it's wise to compare rates and find a great fit.

 As a general rule, teen drivers should choose MetLife before Infinity: MetLife offers average yearly savings of $9,857, compared to Infinity.